Chapter 5: Policy Guidelines for Sponsored Research

 - Prompt publication of results is the normal and expected outcome of a research project.
 A delay not to exceed ninety (90) days in submission for publication may be requested by a sponsor who wishes to preview research results.
 In cases in which a sponsor has been afforded the right to prepare a patent application, or the University wishes to prepare a patent application, it may be agreed that submission for publication may be delayed for up to an additional six months.
 The research agreement governing any project should specify at the outset of the program whether the sponsor reserves the right to request a delay for either of these reasons.

 - Consistent with the provisions of the Policy on Technology and Literary and Artistic Works, the University retains ownership of patent rights and software copyrights issued on the basis of any University research.
-In exceptional circumstances, deviations from this policy may be approved by the Provost or the Vice Chancellor for Health Affairs, as appropriate, on terms that become provisions of the sponsored research agreement.
+In exceptional circumstances, deviations from this policy may be approved by the Provost or, for the clinical department in the School of Medicine, the Dean of the School of Medicine, as appropriate, on terms that become provisions of the sponsored research agreement.

 - Researchers are obligated to inform their department chairs, Deans, and the appropriate Sponsored Research office in writing in advance of project sponsorship of any special relationship that they have or intend to have with a sponsor.
 This disclosure should detail fully the nature and purpose of the relationship but normally need not provide specific amounts of financial reimbursement figures except when necessary to determine the existence of conflicts of interest, allocation of effort, or other University interests defined by the Provost or the Vice Chancellor for Health Affairs, as appropriate.
 This provision applies to all participants in a project, including faculty members, research associates, members of the staff, and students.
 It is expected that sponsors may inquire whether a researcher is receiving support from a competitor and whether safeguards are in place to protect proprietary information from being misused.
 To avoid conflicts of interest, researchers should be especially cautious when accepting support from competitor sponsors who are providing proprietary information.